-Over the years, I have been involved in training thousands of coaches and helping them build their coaching businesses and there is one area that often seems to be a major stumbling block.
-This one thing can keep coaches stuck for months in a holding pattern in which they don’t move forward to create a sustainable coaching practice.
+Over the years, I have been involved in training thousands of coaches and helping them build their coaching businesses and there is one area that often seems to be a major stumbling block as they start their coaching journey.
+This one thing can keep coaches stuck for months in a holding pattern in which they don’t move forward to create a successful business coaching the kind of people they want to work with.

 This one thing is the coaching niche.

 Coaches agonise over it.
 Should they have one?
+What are the best coaching niches?
 Do they have the right one?
 And how do they find a coaching niche in the first place?

 Now, unlike many people, I don’t think a coaching niche is essential and if finding it is holding you back, I’d encourage you to let go and just find people to work with, of every type!